SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/index.md

 For example, as a sales manager, you may want to see a list of all sales over €5,000 that are ready to be closed each month.
 Or maybe you are a consultant and want a list of all the projects you are involved in.
 Or, you work in marketing and need a list of all customers that have signed up for your monthly newsletter.

 Creating a selection starts by performing a search.
 You can use a typical search and/or build your own search by adding the search criteria you need.
-Once you've found the information you were looking for, you can save your search results as a selection.
+After you have found the information you were looking for, you can save your search results as a selection.

 There are three ways to save you search results as selection: